ibmresilient/resilient-community-apps/fn_service_now/README.md

 ## Key Features
 * Bi-directional integration between records in the ServiceNow Incident Table and Incidents and Tasks in the IBM SOAR platform.
-* Bi-directional integration between records in the ServiceNow Security Incident table and Security Incident Response Task table with Incidents and Tasks in the IBM SOAR platform. <!-- TODO check wording here -->
+* Bi-directional integration between records in the ServiceNow Security Incident table and Security Incident Response Task table with Incidents and Tasks in the IBM SOAR platform.
 * Create a SOAR Incident or Task from a ServiceNow Record in the Incident or Security Incident Table.
 * Create a ServiceNow Record in the Incident or Security Incident Table from a SOAR Incident or Task.
 * Sync notes between a related SOAR Incident or Task and a ServiceNow Record.